 2019 Reception Intake – check out our new page under ‘Parents’ menu. | Gossops Green pupils are on the official Sing Up video – please see our news page for the link. | Buster’s Book Club – remember to read on Wednesday |

 We value ICT within our school and encourage our children to experience different ways of accessing mobile technology.
-From laptops and IPads through to games consoles and e-readers, our children are able to access a wealth of resources and explore different technologies to suit their learning styles.
+From laptops and iPads through to games consoles and e-readers, our children are able to access a wealth of resources and explore different technologies to suit their learning styles.

-We have been aware that another child at our school has been targeted online by an unknown person asking inappropriate questions on Roblox.
+Children at our school have, in the past, been targeted online by an unknown person asking inappropriate questions on Roblox.
 This is a dangerous game as it links to many unsuitable sites and is easily infiltrated by people who wish to gain access to innocent children.
 The incident was reported to CEOPS who confirm that these kinds of issues on Roblox are very common, so we advise the website is best avoided for younger children, or at least used with a high level of supervision.

 The logo above is a link to an American internet safety blog which gives facts, figures and advice on internet safety.